Purpose-guided education: As a response to limited student success models

-Pattengale contends that "Students are most at-risk when they have no clear understanding of the relevance of college to life after or outside of college.
+Pattengale says that "Students are most at-risk when they have no clear understanding of the relevance of college to life after or outside of college.
 It is important to help alleviate obstacles to educational pursuits, and to address areas of dissatisfaction."
 A fundamental objective should be for students to learn about their values and develop a sense of purpose.
 He argues that this sense of direction will overshadow dissatisfaction and help to sustain them in their challenges.
 This notion is similar to the maxim of the late Chip Anderson, co-author of Gallup's StrengthsQuest, "If the Why is big enough, the How will show up."

 The application of purpose-guided education to the college student success discussion reflects a general theme among recent best-sellers and trends.

 A battery of popular books reflects this idea of "beginning with the end in mind," as Steven Covey champions in his Seven Habits for Highly Successful People.
 An increasing number of teachers and professors are shoving aside mainstay "student success" curriculum and making room for this Coveyistic genre.
 Themes throughout the texts of popular writers like John Maxwell, "Dr. Phil" and Parker Palmer imbibe this notion of "alignment," or "merging" a person's core with an articulated life purpose.
 Likewise, Alfie Kohn's provocative best-seller, Punished by Rewards, candidly chastises educators for focusing on external issues and incentives instead of intrinsic concerns.
 Denise Clark Pope's Doing School likewise challenges the current educational steps to academic "success", a notion also implied in My Freshman Year.